Flamenco/grav-plugin-core-service-manager/README.md

 ```

 ## Usage
 This plugin provides services intended to be used by other plugins.
 Disable it only if no other enabled plugins require it.
-See the [official documentation](https://www.twelvetone.tv/docs/developer-tools/grav-plugins/core-service-manager) for usage details.
+See the [official documentation](https://www.twelvetone.tv/docs/developer-tools/grav-plugins/grav-core-service-manager) for usage details.

 ## To Do
-[ ] Reference counts
+[ ] Service reference counts
+[ ] Require scope to be a property